-LinkedIn is one of the longest-standing social networks and is the one specifically focused on business and professional networking.
-The network has over 467 million registered users in over 200 countries around the world.
-More than half of the network’s members are located outside the United States, and the site is available in 24 languages.
+LinkedIn is one of the longest-standing social networks and is specifically geared toward business and professional networking.
+The network has 830 million members in more than 200 countries and territories worldwide.

-As a professional, you can set up a LinkedIn Profile that is based around your resume.
-LinkedIn offers a basic, free version with limited tools you can use to connect with others.
-On LinkedIn, you have Connections versus “Friends”.
-You can also follow businesses or organizations and join LinkedIn Groups, similar to Facebook Groups in terms of discussion and moderation tools.
+As a professional, you can set up a LinkedIn Profile that is based on your resume.
+LinkedIn offers a basic, free version with limited tools for connecting and networking with others.
+On LinkedIn, your contacts are called Connections versus “Friends.”
+You can create a free LinkedIn Company Page and follow other businesses or organizations.
+You can also join LinkedIn Groups that are similar to Facebook Groups with topic-specific, moderated discussions.

-Your Connections are at the core of LinkedIn, and cultivating your Connections thoughtfully will help you reap the most benefits out of the network.
-LinkedIn operates on the theory of “six degrees of separation,” the idea that any person you want to meet is less than six people away from you.
+Connections are at the core of LinkedIn.
+Cultivating those Connections thoughtfully will help you reap the most benefits out of the network.
+LinkedIn plays on the concept of “six degrees of separation,” the idea that any person you want to meet is less than six people away from you.
 On LinkedIn, people on the network are ranked in terms of 1st, 2nd, and 3rd-degree connections or “Out of Your Network.”

 Your 1st Connections are your closest ones.
-Someone who is connected to your 1st Connections is considered 2nd Connections and someone who is connected to your 2nd Connections but not directly connected to you, are your 3rd Connections.
-If a person is not within three degrees of you, they are listed as “out of your network.”
+Someone who is connected to your 1st Connection is considered your 2nd Connection.
+A person who is connected to your 2nd Connection but not directly connected to you is your 3rd Connection.

-If you are interested in connecting with someone who is several degrees away from you, LinkedIn shows you which of your Connections either knows that person or knows someone who may know the person you'd like to meet.
+If you are interested in connecting with someone who is several degrees away from you, LinkedIn shows you which of your Connections either knows that person or knows someone who may know them.
 LinkedIn only reveals the names of your direct Connections and uses neutral and non-identifying words to designate anyone who is not your Connection.
-LinkedIn protects people’s identities and contact information until a 1st degree connection is made.
+LinkedIn protects people’s identities and contact information until a 1st-degree connection is made.